About Lee Janzen

 In both of his U.S. Open victories, Janzen defeated the legendary Payne Stewart.
 In 1993, he finished two strokes clear of Stewart and prevailed by just one stroke in 1998.
 During his second U.S. Open championship, Janzen overcame a five-shot deficit entering the final round of play.
 After compiling 5 top 10 finishes in major competition from 1993 to 1998, Janzen has failed to crack the top 10 in a major.

 Ryder Cup and Presidents Cup

-Janzen has competed in two Ryder Cup events, representing the American team in 1993 and 1997.
-He helped lead the United States to victory in 1993 and has a career record of 2 wins and 3 losses during Ryder Cup play.
+Janzen competed in two Ryder Cup events, representing the American team in 1993 and 1997.
+He helped lead the United States to victory in 1993 and has a career record of 2-3 during Ryder Cup play.
 In addition, Janzen was selected to the U.S. Presidents Cup team in 1998 where the International team dominated the Americans, winning 20½ to 11½.

 Along with his wife and children, Janzen currently resides in the Orlando, Florida area.
 Janzen contributes to several charitable foundations and recently partnered with the First Baptist Church of Orlando and the Feed the Children organization which helps provide worldwide hunger relief.